AD0791/formation/Mosh/Nodejs/nodejs.md

 ## OS Module

 os is another built-in module of Node.
+Let's look at some of the methods.

 ```javascript
 // Import the built-in Path module